-The following section describes how to install FortiClient on a computer running a Microsoft Windows, Mac OS X, or Linux operating system.
+The following section describes how to install FortiClient on a computer running a Microsoft Windows, macOS, or Linux operating system.

-Microsoft Windows computer
+Microsoft Windows

 The following instructions guide you though the installation of FortiClient on a Microsoft Windows computer.
 For more information, see the FortiClient (Windows) Release Notes.